makersacademy/chitter-challenge/Development_notes.md

 So that I can see what others are saying
 I want to see all peeps in reverse chronological order
 > Peeps should have a time stamp, author, content
 > display all peeps in chronological order

+As a Maker
+So that I can better appreciate the context of a peep I want to see the time at which it was made

+>already implemented time
+> will now implement a database model

 ---